fujitsu/ism-ansible/ism-ansible.md

 |operation_mode|〇|None|Online<br>Offline|Supported modes<br>Online: Online update<br>Offline: Offline update <br>[[Note3]](#note-2-3)|

 <a name="note-2-1">[Note1]
-Host name (FQDN) to IP address or the IP address of Operation node registered in ServerView Infrastructure Manager is specified.
+Specify the host name (FQDN) for the IP address or the IP address of Operation node registered in ServerView Infrastructure Manager.
-When OS information on Operation node is registered in ServerView Infrastructure Manager, host name (FQDN) to IP address of OS information or the IP address can be specified.
+When OS information of the operation node is registered in ServerView Infrastructure Manager, the host name (FQDN) for the IP address of OS information or the IP address can be specified.

 <a name="note-2-2">[Note2]
 Presently IPv6 is not supported.
-To the connection with ServerView Infrastructure Manager, specify IP address of IPv4 or host name (FQDN) that can do the name resolution of IPv4.
+To the connection with ServerView Infrastructure Manager, specify the IP address of IPv4 or host name (FQDN) that is available for name resolution of IPv4.

 <a name="note-2-3">[Note3]
-Two or more firmwares can be updated at the same time by specifying plurals.
+Multiple firmware can be updated at the same time by specifying multiple firmware.
-In that case, operation_mode specifies all the same values (either of Online or Offline).
+In that case, specifies all the same values (either of Online or Offline).
 The format is as follows.

 ```yaml